samuellee-zy/agent-builder-demo/docs/IMPLEMENTATION.md

   - **Evaluation Dashboard:** Visualizes test reports with aggregate scores and drill-down views into individual scenario transcripts.
   - **Deletion:** Permanent removal of agents via `App.tsx` state management.
   - **Video Playback:** Uses `VideoMessage` component to fetch secure blobs for Veo content.
+  - **Mobile Responsiveness:**
+    - **Master-Detail Stack:** On mobile, the layout switches from a side-by-side view to a stacked approach.
+The "Sidebar" (Agent Info & Tabs) serves as the main view, with content (Architecture/History) accessible via tabs.
+    - **Navigation:** Implemented robust back-navigation logic to prevent "blank screen" states when returning to the registry list.

 ### 7. The Watchtower (Observability Engine) (`src/services/watchtower.ts`)
 A centralized observability dashboard for analyzing agent performance in the wild.